 For a mentoring relationship to be successful, it is vital for the mentor to create a trusting atmosphere first.
 Being honest and sharing your career path or another story that defined who you are today and even sharing some not-so-bright professional moments will enable the relationship to start on firm grounds.
 Encouraging your mentee to ask questions right from the start is another method of building trust.
 The mentee, or a group of mentees should also be made aware that they are in a safe environment where you can guarantee confidentiality.
-The mentor should then encourage the entrepreneurs to share their entrepreneurial experiences and issues that drove them to failure from their own perspective, using some of the tools and techniques explained under 1.4.
+The mentor should then encourage the entrepreneurs to share their entrepreneurial experiences and issues that drove them to failure from their own perspective, using some of the tools and techniques explained in the last part of this chapter (Key skills for successful mentoring).